NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 }
 ```

 Makes more sense like that in my opinion - Can you see why having an I can be a bad thing?
 The fact that the I portion is calculated using the total error over time means that the total error will continuously get bigger over time.
 This means that the I portion of the PID Output will get bigger over time making the output larger and larger as time increases.
-There are ways to combat this such as resetting the total error after a certain point or capping it at a certain value, but having an I overall makes tuning your PID Controller and getting consistent results a - bleep -.
+This is formally known as "Integral Wind Up", and there are ways to combat this such as resetting the total error after a certain point or capping it at a certain value, but having an I overall makes tuning your PID Controller and getting consistent results a - bleep -.
 That is why we should stray away from using the I part of a PID Controller unless we absolutely have to.
 Instead, we should try to implement the D portion of the controller first.

 ## Derivative